The Investing News Network breaks down the five biggest pharmaceutical companies within the sector by market cap size.

 1. Johnson & Johnson (NYSE:JNJ)

-Starting off this list of the biggest pharmaceutical companies is Johnson & Johnson, a holding company focused on the healthcare field.
-Life science companies often specify their focus, but thanks to its massive scale, Johnson & Johnson covers many areas through its subsidiaries across the globe.
+Starting off this list of the biggest pharmaceutical companies is Johnson & Johnson, a holding company focused on the overarching life sciences field.
+Life science companies often specify their focus, but thanks to its massive scale, Johnson & Johnson covers many areas through its subsidiaries.

 2. Pfizer (NYSE:PFE)

-Next on this list of the biggest pharmaceutical companies is Novartis, a healthcare company based in Switzerland.
-The company has been in business since 1996 via the merger of Sandoz and Ciba-Geigy, which combined have a history dating back more than 200 years.
+Novartis is a healthcare company based in Switzerland.
+It has been in business since 1996 via the merger of Sandoz and Ciba-Geigy; the two companies combined have a history dating back more than 200 years.

 5. Merck (NYSE:MRK)

-Last on this list of the biggest pharmaceutical companies is Merck.
-It has risen as a global biopharmaceutical company operating in four different market areas: pharmaceuticals, animal health, healthcare services and alliances.
-The company produces medicines, vaccines and animal health products, and is headquartered in New Jersey.
-It has 69,000 employees across 140 countries and spent $7.3 billion on research and development last year.
+Merck has risen as a global biopharmaceutical company operating in four different market areas: pharmaceuticals, animal health, healthcare services and alliances.
+The company, which has its headquarters in New Jersey, produces medicines, vaccines and animal health products.

 This is an updated version of an article originally published by the Investing News Network in 2017.